MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/overview.md

 Field service capabilities include:

-- **Work orders** for defining the service work to be performed primarily (but not exclusively) at customer locations.
+- **Work orders** to define the service work needed primarily (but not exclusively) at customer locations.
-- **Scheduling and dispatch tools** to manage resources and equipment needed for customer service, visualize onsite appointments, and optimize service schedules with efficient routing, resource skill matching, and reduced travel time.
+- **Scheduling and dispatch tools** to manage resources and equipment needed for customer service; visualize onsite appointments; and optimize service schedules with efficient routing, resource skill matching, and reduced travel time.
 - **Communication tools** to enhance collaboration between customer service agents, dispatchers, field technicians, customers, and other stakeholders.
 - **An easy-to-use mobile application** that guides technicians through schedule changes and service work.
-- **Asset management** capabilities for keeping track of customer equipment and service history.
+- **Asset management** capabilities to keep track of customer equipment and service history.
 - **Preventive maintenance** by automatically generating recurring maintenance appointments for equipment.
 - **Inventory, purchasing, and returns capabilities** to manage truck stock, purchase order requests and fulfillment, and product returns.
 - **Billing capabilities** to generate invoices based on products and services delivered to customers.